omseeth/omseeth.github.io/_posts/2024-09-13-transformer_en.md

 #### 2.1 Definition of a recurrent neural network

 In contrast to feedforward networks, recurrent neural networks exchange information within a layer with the states $$h_{i}^{t}$$ (also called hidden states).
-Each state at time $$t$$ not only receives information from the input, but also from the states $$t-1$$, i.e. from $$h_{i}^{t-1}$$ (cf. **Fig. 1**).
-In principle, the recurrence can also be performed from the output to each intermediate layer or only for each output.
+Each state at time $$t$$ not only receives information from the input, but also from previous inputs, such as $$x_{t-1}$$, and their states, i.e. from $$h_{i}^{t-1}$$ and so on (cf. **Fig. 1**).

-{% include figure.liquid loading="eager" path="assets/img/rnn.png" class="img-fluid mx-auto d-block" width="40%" %}**Fig. 1:** Status of a neural network without (feedforward) and with feedback (recurrent) and in each case an input layer $$x$$, a hidden layer $$h1$$ and an output $$a$$
+{% include figure.liquid loading="eager" path="assets/img/rnn.png" class="img-fluid mx-auto d-block" width="40%" %}**Fig. 1:** Status of a neural network without (feedforward) and with feedback (recurrent) and in each case an input layer $$x$$, a hidden layer $$h_1$$ and an output $$a$$

 The advantage of recurrent neural networks such as the Long Short-Term Memory Model (LSTM for short in Hochreiter and Schmidhuber, 1997) is that they are particularly good at modelling sequential data such as speech.
+A net should base its prediction for an input from a sentence also on previous words.
 As inspired by Ferdinand de Saussure: The meaning of a word is derived from the interplay of the differences of the surrounding words (de Saussure, 1931).
 Thus, even a neural network can derive little meaning from an isolated consideration of each word.
 However, if the meanings of the surrounding word inputs are included in a layer of a recurrent network, i.e. a sequence as a whole, more information is taken into account.

 #### 2.2 Auto-regressive language models (LMs)